dchavezromero/fire_detection/README.md

 Then re-copy the config to `~/mmdetection/configs/ubc/` and restart.

 **Don't fight VRAM headroom** — Cascade's memory usage varies by tile density, so leave ~1 GB buffer between your peak and the card's limit.
-A run that OOMs halfway through is a ~2 hour loss; a conservative batch is ~20% longer but always finishes.
+A run that OOMs halfway through is a multi-hour loss; a conservative batch is ~20% longer but always finishes.

 ## Training runs